 SpIDer Gate

-This component is included only in the distributions for GNU/Linux OS.
+This component is included only in the distributions for GNU/Linux OSes.

-The component for monitoring network traffic and URLs SpIDer Gate is designed to check data (downloaded from the network to the local computer and to the network from the local host) for threats and to prevent connections with the network hosts, included to the unwanted categories of web resources and to the black lists defined by the administrator.
+The component for monitoring network traffic and URLs SpIDer Gate is designed to scan data downloaded from the network to a local computer or passed to the network from a local host for threats and to prevent connections to network hosts covered by the unwanted categories of web resources and by the black lists defined by the administrator.

-In the component settings there is an opportunity to indicate types of protocols for scanning.
-The component contains an analyzer of a protocol type used to send data via a checked connection.
-If it is determined that the protocol is a mail one, the analysis and search for threats use the Dr.Web MailD email message component for scanning.
+Types of protocols for scanning can be indicated in the component settings.
+The component contains an analyzer of a protocol type used to send data via a monitored connection.
+If it is determined that the protocol is a mail one, data scan and threat search are performed by the Dr.Web MailD email message component.

-To check whether an URL belongs to any of the categories (used for scanning of connections that utilize the HTTP/HTTPS protocol), the component not only uses the database of web resource categories, which is updated regularly from the Doctor Web update servers, but also refers to the Dr.Web Cloud service.
+To check whether a URL belongs to any of the categories (to scan connections that utilize the HTTP/HTTPS protocol), the component not only uses the database of web resource categories, which is updated regularly from the Doctor Web update servers, but also refers to the Dr.Web Cloud service.
 Doctor Web keeps track of the following web resources categories:

 NotRecommended—fraudulent websites (that use “social engineering”) visiting which is not recommended.